-tl;dr: Senior Lecturer with research interests of Linked Data, RESTful web services, provenance, annotations, open science, reproducible research results.
+tl;dr: Senior Lecturer in FAIR, Open and Reproducible Digital Research.
+Research interests include Linked Data, RESTful web services, metadata, provenance, annotations, open source and software development best practices.

 - scholar.social/@soilandreyes (Mastodon)

-Stian Soiland-Reyes is a Senior Lecturer and co-leader of the eScience Lab in the Department of Computer Science at The University of Manchester.
+Stian Soiland-Reyes is a Senior Lecturer in FAIR, Open and Reproducible Digital Research and co-leader of the eScience Lab in the Department of Computer Science at The University of Manchester.

 In his research he is working on reproducibility, provenance and metadata to improve FAIR sharing of open research data and computational workflows, within ELIXIR Europe, European Open Science Cloud (EOSC) projects and the workflow repository WorkflowHub.eu, as well as building FAIR approaches for computational workflows and FAIR Digital Objects.
 Stian contributed to the W3C PROV standard and its implementation in workflow systems.